learn-co-curriculum/java-mod-4-built-in-functional-interface/README.md

 ## Learning Goals

-- Learn about the different standard functional interfaces in Java.
+- Define the different standard functional interfaces in Java.
-- Use the different functional interfaces.
+- Compare a user defined functional interface to an equivalent `java.util.function` functional interface.

 ## What are Built-In Functional Interfaces?